rskarkare/Robust-Hadamard-Autoencoders/README.md

 # Robust-Hadamard-Autoencoders

 Robust Hadamard Autoencoders is a generalization of the Robust deep Autoencoders wherein we extend the model for detecting noise and outliers on unseen test data.
-The model is also used for inpainting random blocks of missing data.
+The model is also used for inpainting blocks of missing data.
 This repo offers an implementation based on Tensorflow.

 Prerequisites